parmarmanojkumar/Reference-Implementations-Guardian/AgentAI/Crewai_Agent_Example/README.md

 ### 🔌 GuardianAPIClient 🛡️

 The `GuardianAPIClient` class is responsible for interacting with the Guardian API.
 It centralizes request handling, enabling secure and reliable data exchange.

+**📝 NOTE:** For getting your `GUARDIAN_API_ENDPOINT` and `GUARDIAN_API_KEY`, please [Contact Us.](mailto:contact.aishield@bosch.com?subject=Request%20for%20Guardian%20API%20key&body=Hello,%0D%0A%0D%0AI%20want%20to%20use%20Guardian%20API%20for%20my%20agentic%20workflow.%20Could%20you%20please%20provide%20me%20an%20API%20key.%0D%0A%0D%0AName:%0D%0AGithub%20profile%20or%20LinkedIn%20profile:%0D%0AIntended%20use:%0D%0AAgentic%20AI%20Framework:%0D%0A)

 - **Initialization**: Configures a base URL and optional API key with authorization headers.
 - **GET and POST Methods**: Simplify API communication, including error handling for logging issues.